PremKumar135/PremKumar/README.md

 **`Algorithm:`** OCR.

 ##### **Responsibility:**
-* The task here is to extract the stencil number in the given image which contains tyres.
+* The task here is, extract the stencil number in the given image which contains tyres.
 * Tried different image processing techniques like smoothing, binarizing, edge detection, skew correction, dewaring, etc to extract the words out of it.
 * Tried to use AWS Textract and AWS rekognition to extract the words out of the image
 * Tried OCR techniques like EasyOCR, pytesseract to extract the text out of the images.